Pneumatus/IC-Addons/IC_NERDs_Extra/README.md

 This AddOn will launch a seaparte script that will spam NERDs ultimate until you get the desired set of three NERDs.

 ## Change Log:
+v1.0.5, 2024-03-30

+    If Dungeon Master is in the formation, his ult will also be used to speed up finding the correct NERDs.

 v1.0.5, 2024-03-29

     Improve the display of the different NERDs